DougTW/documentation/Developer-Guide.md

 # Create and install rootfs and initrd image

-## Build a custom Kata agent - OPTIONAL
+## Build a custom Kata Containers agent - OPTIONAL

 > **Note:**
 >
-> - You should only do this step if you are testing with the latest version of the agent.
+> - You should only do this step if you are testing with the latest version
+> of the agent.

 ```
 $ go get -d -u github.com/kata-containers/agent